partigabor/phd-thesis-viz/README.md

 #### Disclaimer

 This repository hosts the data and figures accompanying the Ph.D. thesis of Gábor Parti, which is currently being prepared at The Hong Kong Polytechnic University.
 The sources and methods are explained, referenced, and cited in the thesis document.
-The repository in its present state is intended for review purposes only, aligning with an initial submission of the dissertation.
-Please do not download or share any content hosted here, since these datasets and figures constitute a first draft, and not a final version.
-I plan to release the data after my viva, and makes this project open once it has been reviewed and revised.
+This repository in its present state is intended for review purposes only, aligning with an initial submission of the dissertation.
+Please do not download or share any content hosted here yet, since these datasets and figures constitute a first draft, and not a final version.
+I plan to release the data after my oral defense, and make this project public once it has been finalized and published.

 <!-- Comments and suggestions are welcome at gabor dot parti at connect dot polyu dot hk. -->